designrhyming/designrhyming/README.md

-#Design Rhyming
+#Rhyme ✕ Design

-Welcome to the Design Rhyming project.
-Design Rhyming is an experimental project that takes the core principles of *Design Thinking* and uses that as a framework in the creation of music - in this case, a hip hop album.
+Welcome to the Rhyme ✕ Design project.
+Rhyme ✕ Design is an experimental project that takes the core principles of *Design Thinking* and uses that as a framework in the creation of music - in this case, a hip hop album.

 ##Full Stack Everything